astropy/astropy/docs/development/workflow/maintainer_workflow.rst

 Updating and Maintaining the Changelog
 ======================================

-The Astropy "changelog" is kept in the file ``CHANGES.rst`` at the root of the repository.
-As the filename extension suggests this is a reStructured Text file.
+The Astropy "changelog" is managed with ``towncrier``, which is used to generate the ``CHANGES.rst`` file at the root of the repository.
+The changelog fragment files should be added with each PR as described in ``docs/changes/README.rst``.
 The purpose of this file is to give a technical, but still user (and developer) oriented overview of what changes were made to Astropy between each public release.
 The idea is that it's a little more to the point and easier to follow than trying to read through full git log.
 It lists all new features added between versions, so that a user can easily find out from reading the changelog when a feature was added.
 Likewise it lists any features or APIs that were changed (and how they were changed) or removed.
 It also lists all bug fixes.
 Affiliated packages are encouraged to maintain a similar changelog.

 Adding to the changelog
 -----------------------